Curt46/FeelTech-FY3200S-Control-Panel-Library-for-Linux/README.md

 ![Screenshot](ScriptTab.png)

-This is a control program and library of control functions for the FeelTech FYS3200S Dual Channel signal generator, written using Lazarus/Free Pascal.
+This is a control program and library of control functions for the FeelTech FYS3200S Dual Channel signal generator for Linux, written using Lazarus/Free Pascal.
 Lazarus allows the source code here to be compiled for several different operating system environments (Linux,Windows, Mac).
 The executable included is compiled for Ubuntu Linux environment.